 The internet has been buzzing since Elon Musk, in typical Elon style, announced via Twitter that Starlink, the Internet Service Provider under his company SpaceX is coming to Nigeria.
-Starlink provides internet access through low earth orbital (LEO) satelites, and its services are currently available in 32 countries.
+Starlink Internet in Nigeria provides internet access through low earth orbital (LEO) satellites, and its services are currently available in 32 countries.

 In Nigeria, 49% (104.9 million) of the population do not use the internet because of limited internet service infrastructure (like cell phone towers), according to the “Digital 2022 Nigeria” report by Data Reportal.